 When you design something for HoloLens, it is important to experience your design in the device.
-One of the biggest challenges in mixed reality app design is that it is hard to get the sense of scale, position and depth, especially through traditional 2D sketches.
+One of the biggest challenges in mixed reality app design is that it is hard to get a sense of scale, position, and depth, especially through traditional 2D sketches.

 With HoloSketch, we wanted to simplify this process without involving development tools and device portal pairing.
 Using OneDrive, users can easily put 2D/3D assets into HoloLens.

 Simplified process with HoloSketch

 We thought this tool would give designers an opportunity to explore solutions in a truly three-dimensional space and not be stuck in 2D.
 They don’t have to think about creating a 3D background for their UI since the background is the real world in the case of HoloLens.
 HoloSketch opens up a way for designers to easily explore 3D designs on HoloLens.

 Overall UX design, including the visual/interaction design of the UI and app publication assets.
 Collaborated with technical designer/engineer to iterate the ideas and implementations.

 Published the app to the Microsoft Store in HoloLens.
 In the app, the user can load assets from OneDrive and place them in the physical space.
 The app was adapted by several ISV partner companies for the early-stage prototyping purpose.

 HoloSketch supports the traditional interface that is widely used in 3D software.
 The user can use the move, rotate, scale the objects with gestures and a mouse.
 Switch between different modes with voice or keyboard.

 The contextual menu can be invoked through double air-tap.

 - Layout Surface: 3D grid system where multiple objects can be laid out and manage them as a group.